 What is marketing attribution?
-We live in a dynamic, omnichannel world where customers interact with brands and companies on many different levels and via various channels.
+I think we can all agree that we live in a dynamic, omnichannel world where customers interact with brands and companies on many different levels and via various channels.
 In May 2021, Upland, an omnichannel marketing platform, conducted research revealing that, on average, customers interact with brands across a mix of 20 channels.

 Marketing attribution is the process of determining which interactions influence a customer to purchase from one’s brand.
 With this information, marketers can identify which campaigns or channels drive the most conversions; affiliate networks and other organizations that help promote brands can determine if they should receive credit for a conversion, or a sale.
 So there’s a lot at stake — who gets paid, and insights into what’s worth investment and what isn’t.